lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 On top of the _overlay_ files that have or haven't been discovered by the build process, the CMake variable `EXTRA_DTC_OVERLAY_FILE` allows to specify additional _overlay_ files that are added regardless of the outcome of the overlay search.

-The important thing to remember is, that the devicetree overlay files that have been detected _last_ have the _highest_ precedence, since they may overwrite anything of the previously added overlay files.
+The important thing to remember is, that the devicetree overlay files that were detected _last_ have the _highest_ precedence, since they may overwrite anything in the previously added overlay files.
 The precedence is always visible in the build output, where Zephr lists all overlay files using the output `Found devicetree overlay: <name>.overlay` in the order that they are detected and thus added.
 The precedence _increases_ with the given list.

 ### Overlays by example

-Let's try and visualize this list using an imaginary filetree and board "dummy_board".
-I've annotated the files with precedence numbers, even though obviously not all files will be used by the build:
+Let's try and visualize this list using an imaginary file tree and board "dummy_board".
+I've annotated the files with precedence numbers, even though - as we've learned before - not all files will be used by the build:

 ```bash
 $ tree --charset=utf-8 --dirsfirst.